albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 ### Defects (Bugs)

 -   **ID:** `LAUNCHER-BUG-004`
-    -   **Title:** Launcher does not verify integrity of downloaded models.
+    -   **Title:** Launcher does not verify integrity of downloaded data.
     -   **Status:** `Open`
-    -   **Description:** The launcher downloads models from various sources but does not perform a checksum verification.
-This could lead to corrupted models being used, causing unpredictable behavior in the core engine.
+    -   **Description:** The launcher downloads data from various sources but does not perform a checksum verification.
+This could lead to corrupted data being used, causing unpredictable behavior in the core engine.
 A mechanism to verify file integrity (e.g., SHA256 checksum) should be implemented.

 ---